 Care at NUH

-The Division of Rheumatology provides tertiary outpatient and inpatient care to patients with autoimmune and musculoskeletal diseases.
+The Division of Rheumatology and Allergy provides tertiary outpatient and inpatient care to patients with autoimmune and musculoskeletal diseases.
 Recognised as a Centre of Excellence by the Asia Pacific League Against Rheumatism (APLAR), our aim is to deliver holistic patient care.
-We focus on achieving disease remission, preserving function and enhancing the quality of life for our patients.
-Our clinical services encompass general rheumatology, sub-specialty care, allergy and clinical immunology, supported by strong cross-disciplinary collaborations with Departments of Medicine, Oncology, Paediatrics and Obstetrics.
+Our rheumatologists focus on achieving disease remission, preserving function and enhancing the quality of life for our patients.
+Our clinical services cover a breadth of conditions in Rheumatology, Allergy and Clinical Immunology, supported by strong cross-disciplinary collaborations with Department of Medicine (which includes the various medical subspecialties including Divisions of Advanced Internal Medicine, Dermatology, Endocrinology, Gastroenterology and Hepatology, Geriatric Medicine, Infectious Diseases, Nephrology, Neurology, Rehabilitation Medicine, Respiratory and Critical Care Medicine), Haematology, Oncology, Ophthalmology, Paediatrics and Obstetrics.

 In terms of research, the division is dedicated to translational and clinical studies, with a particular focus on systemic lupus erythematosus and inflammatory arthritis, involving local and international collaborations.